 - 1994, 31 May: Inaugural landing of four Malaysia Airlines aircraft (3 Fokker 50 and a Boeing 737)

-- Post-WWII: The airport was fuerther developed to house basic airport facilities such as departure lounge and public waiting area.
-The airport can supprot Fokker F27 Friendship, Fokker 50 and Twin Otter Flights.
+- Post-WWII: The airport was further developed to house basic airport facilities such as departure lounge and public waiting area.
+The airport can support Fokker F27 Friendship, Fokker 50 and Twin Otter aircraft.

-- World War II: The first airport in Sibu was built in Teku during World War II by the Japanese as a basic airstrip.
-During the war, the airstrip was havily bombed by Allied Forces.
+- World War II: The first airport in Sibu was located in Teku.
+It was built during World War II by the Japanese as a basic airstrip.
+During the war, the airstrip was heavily bombed by Allied Forces.